 Through the work of state and federal governments, local councils and cycling advocates over the last few decades, a reasonable network of bike friendly shared paths and interconnecting quieter local streets have been identified and developed through significant parts of Western Sydney.

 As a number of the shared paths are through parklands or along waterways and away from major traffic thoroughfares, knowledge of their existance or connectedness is not always obvious to the casual observer.
-Our community rides seek to highlight these more enjoyable & bike friendly routes which can be used to traverse Western Sydney and beyond.
+Our self-guided and community rides seek to highlight these more enjoyable & bike friendly routes which can be used to traverse Western Sydney and beyond.

 CAMWEST was started by Ian MacIndoe in 1987 to advocate for better cycling infrastructure in Western Sydney.
 Activity levels and membership numbers have waxed and waned over the ensuing years, culminating in a determined push by the current executive team to raise CAMWEST's profile and relevance for today's world.